Christopher G Beevers

 Published in the Atlantic on February 9, 2015.

 A new brain-scanning technique could change the way scientists think about human focus.

 Will you be taking a graduate student into your lab this year?

-I do plan to admit a graduate student in the Fall of 2016.
+I am hoping to admit a graduate student in the Fall of 2017.
 This is pending budgetary approval, which has not been finalized yet.

 Are there any particular experiences that I should emphasize in my application this year?

-This year I am especially interested in students with interests and experience with programming and coding (e.g., Python, Matlab, etc.), particularly as it relates to collecting research data online.
-One current direction the lab is taking is to conduct psychopathology and treatment (including Cognitive Bias Manipulation; CBM) studies online.
-People with interests in this topic are encouraged to apply, although all students will outstanding potential to be succcessful in graduate school and beyond will be considered.
+This year I am especially interested in students with interests and experience with programming and coding (e.g., Python, Matlab, etc.), particularly as it relates to advanced data analytics and/or collecting and analyzing large research datasets.
+Students with strong experience in cognitive neuroscience and are interested in using these methods to study clinical populations are also encouraged to apply.
+Although these topics are of interest, any student with outstanding potential to be succcessful in graduate school and beyond will be considered.

 What other attributes to do you look for in graduate students?